Maxwell-scalar system and scalar field with impurity: novel approach to find nontrivial solutions: Introduction

-From the point of view of field theory, charged systems can be studied with the addition of the gauge field in the Lagrangian density via the Maxwell term \cite{landau}.
-Recently, Maxwell-scalar models including a non-minimal coupling of the gauge field with a real scalar field started being considered to describe the behavior of systems composed by point charges \cite{eletricloc,dipole,morris2}.
-In these models, a scalar field is included in the Lagrangian density to control the electric permittivity of the medium in which the charges are immersed.
-In particular, in Ref.~\cite{dipole} it was shown that one may take advantage of the bipolar geometry to find stable minimum energy configurations, with the kink-like solutions connecting the two charges of opposite sign that form a dipole.
-In the present work, we want to go beyond the presence of point charges and investigate more general systems, described under the action of charge distributions.
+In Ref. \cite{eletricloc}, the Maxwell-scalar model was studied in the presence of a single charge, and in \cite{dipole} an electric dipole was considered.
+In the second case, after taking advantage of the bipolar geometry of the system, the investigation unveiled an interesting way to find stable minimum energy configurations connecting the two charges of opposite signs that form the dipole.
+In the present work, we want to go beyond the presence of point charges and investigate more general systems, described under the action of continuum charge distributions.
 This leads us to a much more intricate situation, and we shall implement the investigation following a novel procedure, in which we first describe solutions of a scalar field in the presence of impurities, and use them to map distinct electric fields and charge distributions in the Maxwell-scalar system.
+As one knows, scalar fields have been used over the years in the study of localized structures \cite{manton,vachaspati}.
+Among them, kinks are perhaps the simplest structures, and they arise under the action of a single real scalar field, as static solutions of the equation of motion that connect distinct minima of the potential.
+These objects are stable under small fluctuations and compatible with a first order framework based on energy minimization due to Bogomol'nyi \cite{bogo} and Prasad and Sommerfield \cite{PS}, sometimes referred to as BPS states.
+Kinks find several applications in Physics, such as in the study of braneworlds \cite{rs,dewolfe,csaki}, dilaton gravity \cite{zhong}, Bose-Einstein condensates \cite{bec1,bec2} and magnetic materials \cite{mag1,mag2}.